roman-milk/roman-milk.github.io/teachers-confused-mind.md

  "God she's so sloppy I can't feel anything.
 I want her mouth," He said and pulled out and got in in line for Beth's mouth.
 Beth moaned as she knew she needed two more fucks to complete the task.

  Beth shook her head and spit out the cock, "Please someone fuck me.
 I need someone to fuck me now.
 Please someone fuck my cunt or ass."
 Beth begged.
-Report_Story #2